 Commonly associated with car-related injuries, whiplash actually refers to any type of neck injury resulting from a sudden impact to the neck area.
 While whiplash is usually minor, research shows that improper treatments may result in long-term damage to the muscles, tendons, ligaments and bones supporting the neck and upper spine.

 An “improper” treatment for whiplash refers to any treatment that makes the condition worse, typically leading to chronic and degenerative pain and discomfort.
-Spinal specialists and neck surgeons in Santa Monica say that simply not doing anything may also result in serious damage to structures within the neck from whiplash.
+Spinal specialists and spine surgeons in Santa Monica say that simply not doing anything may also result in serious damage to structures within the neck from whiplash.

 Ignoring signs of whiplash, including not-so-obvious symptoms like headaches starting at the base of the skull and pain in the shoulders and upper arms, or wearing a brace or collar for a long period of time, can cause long-term pain.
 In fact, some physicians warn against any type of bracing since keeping your neck still for too long can actually worsen or prolong whiplash symptoms.